This act requires Small Business Administration employees involved in loan approval to certify they have no conflicts of interest.

 PA-9

-This act, the Small Business Lending Fraud Prevention Act, requires certain Small Business Administration (SBA) employees involved in loan processing to annually certify they have no conflicts of interest.
-Employees must immediately disclose any newly discovered conflicts and recuse themselves from the relevant loan.
-The SBA Administrator is tasked with issuing implementing regulations.
+The Small Business Lending Fraud Prevention Act requires Small Business Administration (SBA) employees involved in loan processing to certify they have no conflicts of interest.
+This certification must confirm compliance with federal conflict of interest standards before they can work on an SBA loan.
+Employees must also immediately disclose any new conflicts and recuse themselves from the relevant loan.